twintproject/twint/README.md

 6. Go back to `Management`, `Saved Objects`, Import `dashboard.json`; (do this once)
 7. Have fun.

+If you have problems don't hesitate to write to the mainteiner [@pielco11](https://github.com/pielco11) or open an issue.
+Feel free to edit the dashboard and don't hesitate to share it if you want.

 ## Low-Hanging Fruit
 The `--fruit` feature will display Tweets that *might* contain sensitive info such as:
 - Profiles from leaked databases (Myspace or LastFM)